HCL-TECH-SOFTWARE/domino-linux/docs/linux/raspberrypi.md

 ### Raspberry Pi OS

 HCL Domino 14.5.1
-{: .label .label-green }
+{: .label .label-yellow }

 HCL has presented a first prototype of Domino running on ARM CPU.
 This machine was running Raspberry Pi OS.
 It has however not been released to production yet.
-If you are interested to run Domino on ARM CPU's please vote
+If you are interested to run Domino on ARM CPU's please vote for this idea [ARM version of Domino Server on Linux](https://domino.ideas.hcl-software.com/ideas/DOMINO-I-2285)

 ## Definition